guildai/guild.ai/pages/index.md

     <p>
       Guild helps you train better models in less time.
-Effective machine learning is a function of systematic experimentation&mdash;one experiment leads to another until you achieve your goals.
-The faster and more effective you can apply experiments, the sooner you complete your work.
+Effective machine learning is a function of systematic experimentation&mdash;one experiment leads to another as you deepen your understanding.
+The faster and more effective you can apply experiments, the sooner you'll complete your work.
     </p>
   </div>
 </div>